-What is the System of Great Schools strategy?
-5 How do districts in the Network implement the SGS strategy?
-6 What is the System of Great Schools Network?
-8 Resources 9 Professional Learning Community 9 Functional Support Across TEA 10 What funding do SGS Network districts receive?
-11 What is the timeline for Cohort 2?
+What is the goal of the System of Great Schools strategy?
+5 How do districts in the Network become a System of Great Schools?
+6 What is TEA's System of Great Schools Network?
+8 Resources 9 Professional Learning Community 9 Functional Support Across TEA 10 The Specialized Application Negotiation and Technical Assistance Program (SANTA) 10 Lone Star Governance 10 Local Accountability Systems 11 Case Management 11 Frequently Asked Questions 12 What funding do SGS Network districts receive?
 12 What is the process for a district to join the SGS Network?
 12 What services and/or supports are available to districts that are not invited to join the SGS Network?
-13 What districts are members of Cohort 1 of the SGS Network?
-13 Frequently Asked Questions 14
+12 Should our district begin to think about applying for a future cohort?
+13 What districts are members of the SGS Network?
+13 What is a School Performance Framework (SPF)?
+14 What are "strategic school actions?"
+14 How does a district "develop and/or dedicate capacity" towards implementing SGS?
+14 What is the System of Great Schools District Readiness Assessment?
+15 What is the SGS implementation roadmap?
+15 What is the System of Great Schools District Readiness Rubric?
+15 For More Information 16